 - Use Connect to easily review text-based assignments.
 Teachers can study the work submitted by individual students or use a whole class view to see their collective performance in specific assignments.
 The latter enables educators to clearly identify where the class is struggling and where additional work is needed to clarify or consolidate learning.

-If you’d like to find out more about how Sanako Connect could help to transform your approach to delivering high-quality feedback, please contact us now to arrange your FREE demo!
+If you’d like to find out more about how Sanako Connect could help to transform your approach to delivering high-quality feedback, please click below to learn more and to arrange your FREE demo!